 Required Activity Prior to Start:

-A graduate of 2018's Tri 70.3 program or have completed an half-ironman distance triathlon in 8 hours or less.
-You must be able to currently run a 6mi, swim freestyle stroke for 1500 yards continuously and bike 25 miles.
+A graduate of 2018's Tri 70.3 program or have completed a half-Ironman distance triathlon in 8 hours or less.
+You must be able to currently run 6 miles, swim freestyle stroke for 1500 yards continuously and bike 25 miles (15mph minimum).
 You must be at least 18 years of age and understand traffic laws.
 Also, you must be a US citizen, due to training sessions that access Redstone Arsenal.
 It is imperative that you meet these minimum requirements!

 140.6 Program Benefits